MarkyMarkMcDonald/tdd-all-the-languages/source/language/ruby/_testing_library.md

 gem 'rspec'
 ```

-Then run `bundle` to install the dependencies:
+Then run `bundle` to install the dependencies.

-Now we'll initialize our project to use Rspec:
+Next we'll initialize our project to use RSpec:

 ```sh
 $ rspec --init
 ```

-Then run `rspec` to ensure everything is set up correctly
+Then run `rspec` to ensure everything is set up correctly.